 “My favorite juicer is a Ra Chand,” describes Sean Umstead, co-owner of Kingfisher Cocktail Bar in Durham, N.C.
 “It is a spring-loaded, manual juicer that you can crush an entire case of citrus with.
 It’s heavy-duty (but without too many parts) and easy to repair.
 A citrus juicer needs to be reliable and work 100% of the time, that’s why I love this manual juicer.”

 This three-piece manual metal juicer does the trick—just pull down the lever and fresh juice pops out with ease.
-It’s a great option for a bar or for crafting lemonade at home and fresh juice before a workout.
+It’s a great option for a bar or for crafting lemonade at home and fresh juice in the morning.
 Though it doesn’t feature any snazzy technology, it’s a handy, tried-and-true model, with sturdy metal construction and rubber detailing.